Tooth extraction with your Wheaton dentist

 We rarely need to make an incision with our extractions, thus we rarely place a suture.
 If we do place a suture it may be the type that dissolve on their own or it could be the type that we have you come back to remove.
 Sutures that dissolve on their own take between 3 and 21 days depending on the type we use.

 Do you need an antibiotic with your tooth extraction?

-Emergency problem after a tooth is removed?
+Emergency problems after a tooth is removal?

 Please call with any questions and call immediately if you have prolonged bleeding or any side effects from the prescribed medications.
 Call if you experience increase in pain that starts 2-3 days after extraction.
 Office Number 630-665-5550 Dr. Bauer emergency number 630-534-0890